FuseFairy/DiscordBot-BardGPT/README.md

 > ## Using Google Bard Chat AI on discord bot.

 ## Update
+> ### 2023/7/15 : Use another Bard api so the chatbot can work again.
 > ### 2023/6/5 : Use SQLite storage of individual cookies so it doesn't reset when the bot restarts, it can also be exported for later use.

 ## Features